photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] You are connected to the wrong server, CDN, or a DNS entry hasn't been updated yet

 We also recommend checking your Docker logs for messages like *disk full*, *wrong permissions*, and *killed* as described above.
-If the server was killed, this points to a memory issue.
+If a service has been killed or otherwise automatically terminated, this points to a memory problem.

 #### App Not Loading ####